almer101/Flow-Control/README.md

     func setup(with profile: UserProfile?, type: FlowControllerType, delegate: FlowControllerDelegate?)
 }
 ```
-Each ViewController in the flow must conform to the ceratain protocol - this way the communication between the
-RootViewController and its "children" is abstracted.
+Each ViewController in the flow must conform to the certain protocol - this way the communication between RootViewController and its "children" is abstracted.
 Usage of protocols in situations like this is very practical
 since it provides the possibility to change the implementation of the class which conforms to some protocol and the
 way communication will not be disrupted.